aptdnfapt/tmuxai/README.md

 Distributed under the Apache License.
 See [Apache License](https://github.com/alvinunreal/tmuxai/blob/main/LICENSE) for more information.
 ## Usage Instructions FOR aider + tmuxai

-To use this prompt, add the content of ./aider_agentic_prompt.md to the TmuxAI configuration YAML under the agentic system prompt section.
+To use this prompt, you can either set the `agentic_prompt_file` key in your `~/.config/tmuxai/config.yaml` to point to the absolute path of `aider_agentic_prompt.md`, or copy the content of that file into the `agentic` key.
 When users request coding assistance, TmuxAI will:

 1. Autonomously explore and understand the project
 2. Plan the required changes